confluentinc/ksql/design-proposals/klip-33-key-format.md

 require an implicit repartition to converge the key formats _if_ neither side is already being repartitioned.

-Where one side must be repartitioned to correct the key format, choosing which side to reparation can not be driven by the size of the data, as in a traditional database system, as the size of the data is unknown, likely infinite.
+Where one side must be repartitioned to correct the key format, choosing which side to repartition can not be driven by the size of the data, as in a traditional database system, as the size of the data is unknown, likely infinite.
 Ideally, for a streaming system it is the rate of change of the data, i.e. the throughput, that would drive the choice.
 Unfortunately, this too can not be